loading spinner

 Here's how to practice cognitive restructuring:

-Identify a negative thought or belief.
+• Identify a negative thought or belief.

-Examine the evidence for and against this thought.
+• Examine the evidence for and against this thought.

-Consider alternative perspectives or explanations.
+• Consider alternative perspectives or explanations.

-Develop a more balanced, realistic thought to replace the negative one.
+• Develop a more balanced, realistic thought to replace the negative one.

 To make this exercise a habit:

-Make it obvious: Keep a thought journal to track your negative thoughts.
+• Make it OBVIOUS: Keep a thought journal to track your negative thoughts.

-Make it easy: Start with one negative thought per day.
+• Make it EASY: Start with one negative thought per day.

-Make it automatic: Set a daily phone reminder to prompt you to review and restructure a negative thought.
+• Make it FUN/REWARDING: Set a daily phone reminder to prompt you to review and restructure a negative thought.
+Celebrate small victories in challenging your negative thoughts.

 As you practice cognitive restructuring, you're training your brain to approach situations more objectively, reducing the impact of negative biases on your thinking.
+You should check out our free to download CBRP Mental Framework

-Related: How to Stop Being Negative: 10 Strategies for a Positive Mindset
+Related: How to Stop Being Negative

 6. Best Possible Self